gaspare-mascolino/knowledge/docs/pages/music.md

 **Additional notes to chord**

-Add some notes to the foundamental didn't change the nature of the chord, thoose notes can be use melodically or harmonically:
+Add some notes to the fundamental didn't change the nature of the chord, thoose notes can be use melodically or harmonically:

 <section markdown="1" style="display: flex;">